VuKhoa23/library-backend/README.md

 ### POST/PUT/PATCH APIs of books, categories will return 403 FORBIDDEN if a USER tried to call these APIs.
 ONLY ADMIN can call POST/PUT/PATCH on books, categories
-### .
-ADMIN cannot POST a rent - which will result to a 403 FORBIDDEN
+### ADMIN cannot POST a rent - which will result to a 403 FORBIDDEN.
+ONLY USER can create a rent
 ## Renting API

 | Method | Route     | Input                                                           | Output _____________________                          | Error                                          | Description